Kevinovitz/TryHackMe_Writeups/25daysofchristmas/25daysofchristmas.md

 ![MySQL Use Database](https://github.com/Kevinovitz/TryHackMe_Writeups/blob/main/25daysofchristmas/Day%2011/Elf_Applications_SQL_Change_DB.png)

-Does is contain any intersting tables?
+Does is contain any interesting tables?
 It looks like it!
 Lets enumerate the content of the table.

 ```sql
 SELECT * FROM USERS